Customer Satisfaction Surveys: Definition & Questions Examples

 Often, business owners feel they are in control of their team and know the strengths and weaknesses of the company.
-But practice shows that such knowledge can be false, and weaknesses are revealed unexpectedly in the process of interviewing customers.
-Even employees who interact with customers every day may not adequately assess the position of the company due to their subjective perception.
+But experience has proven that such knowledge can be false, and weaknesses are revealed unexpectedly in the process of interviewing customers.
+Even employees who interact with customers on a daily basis may not adequately assess the company's position due to their subjective perception.

-To avoid misunderstanding about the processes of your own business, you need to communicate with customers directly.
+To avoid misunderstanding the processes of your own business, you need to communicate directly with customers.
 That's what CSAT is for.
-This score instantly identifies pain points and gaps in the work.
+This score instantly identifies pain points and performance gaps.

 The CSAT may be in the form of pre-formulated statements that the client agrees or disagrees with.
-Examples of statements: "I am completely satisfied with the quality of service at all stages" or "The manager answered all my questions, and I was satisfied."
+For example, "I am satisfied with the quality of service at all stages" or "The manager answered all my questions, and I was satisfied."
 A questionnaire with such statements can be given to all customers in an offline store or interview customers in a messenger using a bot.

 2. NPS — Net Promoter Score

-Net Promoter Score, also known as NPS, is a metric specially designed to determine the level of customer loyalty to a product, brand, or company, as well as the willingness to recommend your product or service to friends, family, etc.
+Net Promoter Score, also known as NPS, is a metric specially designed to determine the level of customer loyalty to a product, brand, or company and the willingness to recommend your product or service to friends, family, etc.

 The essence of the index is that the client is offered a questionnaire with a single question: is he or she ready to recommend the company/product/service to friends or colleagues?
 To measure loyalty, a ten-point scale is proposed.

 For the first time, the concept of such a loyalty assessment was proposed in 2003 by an employee of a consulting agency, Fred Reicheld.
 He was the first to think about the lack of a tool for measuring loyalty to companies from different industries or measuring this indicator among customers of different companies operating in the same niche.
-The advantage of the approach proposed by him is universality: each client can express his attitude by answering just 1 question.
+The advantage of his proposed approach is universality: each client can express his attitude by answering just 1 question.

 Many companies use the Net Promoter Score as a tool to study customer loyalty.
-But it is worth spending resources on collecting and interpreting data in accordance with the proposed methodology only if the business owner is ready to act in accordance with the result obtained.
+But it is worth spending resources on collecting and interpreting data in accordance with the proposed methodology only if the business owner is ready to act on the result.

-It is not enough to know the NPS.
-It is necessary to interpret it correctly and understand what led to this result.
-The right approach will help you find new ways to promote, connect other services, improve existing processes and prepare your business for innovation.
+The right approach will help you find new ways to promote, and connect other services, improve existing processes and prepare your business for innovation.